zachaa2/NBA-Regression-Analysis/README.md

 For my final project, I created a regression analysis on NBA win percentages.
-The goal of this project was to collect and curate my own basketball data from [basketball-reference](https://www.basketball-reference.com/) and use that data to fit various regression models, evaluate their performance and use them to make way- too-early predictions for the final standings for this NBA season.
+The goal of this project was to collect and curate my own basketball data from [basketball-reference](https://www.basketball-reference.com/) and use that data to fit various regression models, evaluate their performance and use them to make way- too-early predictions for the final standings for this ('24-'25) NBA season.
 This project will be using data preprocessing techniques mentioned in class, like normalization.
-For this project, I will also be using three different regression models based on methods discussed in class – the standards Ordinary Least Squares Regression, Support Vector Regression, and Random Forest Regression.
+For this project, I will also be using three different regression models based on methods discussed in class – the standard Ordinary Least Squares Regression, Support Vector Regression, and Random Forest Regression.
-This project will also require proper evaluation, so we can interpret the results and understand the success and/or failures of the methods.
+This project will also require proper evaluation techniques, so we can interpret the results and understand the success and/or failures of the methods.
 All of these techniques have been introduced in class and will be applied during this project.